axelcostaspena/hydra-express/documentation.md

 hydra.servicePort | The port address the service should use.
 If set to zero then a random port will be selected. hydra.serviceType | The service class.
-For example: "social" for all services relating to social. hydra.redis | The settings for the Redis server which hydra should use.
+For example: "social" for all services relating to social. hydra.redis | The settings for the Redis server which hydra should use. hydra.ssl.enabled | If true, Express will be run under an https service.
+Omitting the whole ssl object equals to setting this to false. hydra.ssl.keyFile | The service relative path to an SSL key file. hydra.ssl.certFile | The service relative path to an SSL certificate file. hydra.ssl.keyFilePassphrase | The SSL key file cypher passphrase.

 ## Tests